dotnet/AspNetCore.Docs/aspnetcore/blazor/hybrid/index.md

 Use the preferred patterns on each platform to attach event handlers to the events to execute your custom code.

-## Exception handling in Windows Forms and WPF apps
+## Unhandled exceptions in Windows Forms and WPF apps

 *This section only applies to Windows Forms and WPF Blazor Hybrid apps.*